pierrickrogermele/dev-doc/php.md

 Be careful to not use static keyword for functions.
 It's not supported by old version of PHP, they will issue a "Parse error".

 ## OOP

+Attention !
+Class names are NOT case sensitive.

  * [Classes and Objects](http://php.net/manual/en/language.oop5.php).
  * [Class iterator](https://www.php.net/manual/en/class.iterator.php).